How The Brain Ranks Patterns: Neuroscience of Pattern Prioritization

 Striatum

-Manages routines and sequences: motor skills, habit memory, procedural learning.
+Manages routines and sequences: motor skills, habit memory, and procedural learning.
 Handles repetitive pattern ranking for efficiency.

 The Brain’s Pattern Hierarchy Model (The 5-Level Rank Tree)

-The brain categorizes patterns in layers, allowing it to "jump" from raw pixels → meaning within milliseconds:
+The brain categorizes patterns in layers, allowing it to “jump” from raw pixels to meaning within milliseconds:

-Edges, angles, colors, motion.
+Edges, angles, colors, and motion.
 Raw sensory building blocks awaiting assembly.

 Shapes, clusters, contours.
 Features begin grouping into potential objects.

-Faces, numbers, letters, animals.
+Faces, numbers, letters, and animals.
 Full object recognition with identity.

 Intentions, categories, rules.
 Abstract understanding beyond physical form.